 The Stop, The Arrest and The Evidence

-Next come what are called Field Sobriety Tests, which are tests like walking heel to toe, touching your nose with your index finger with your arm held out at arms length, reciting a specific part of the alphabet without singing it, and counting backwards from one number to another.
-Examining which of these tests were used, how they were demonstrated. or explained, and, most importantly, the surface and weather conditions under which they were performed is critically important to determining if they present any evidentiary value in the Police decision to Arrest someone.
-A DUI attorney must really assess if the way the Michigan Police administered the tests and the Client’s performance of them is reliable or not.
+Next come what are called field sobriety tests, which are tests like walking heel to toe, touching your nose with your index finger with your arm held out at arms length, reciting a specific part of the alphabet without singing it, and counting backwards from one number to another.
+Examining which of these tests were used, how they were demonstrated. or explained, and, most importantly, the surface and weather conditions under which they were performed is critically important to determining if they present any evidentiary value in the police decision to arrest someone.
+A DUI attorney must really assess if the way the police administered the tests and the client’s performance of them is reliable or not.
 Many medical conditions can affect a person’s ability to pass these tests, even in the absence of any alcohol consumption.

-At the police station, you will next be asked to take another Breath Test on a larger machine.
+At the police station, you will next be asked to take another breath test on a larger machine.
 This is called the Datamaster, and it is supposed to be much more accurate than the portable unit.
-If you have been charged with Drunk Driving and did not refuse to take this test, then you were sent home later with, amongst other things, a big pink slip of paper that looks like and over-sized store receipt.
+If you have been charged with drunk driving and did not refuse to take this test, then you may have been sent home later with, amongst other things, a large slip of paper that looks like and over-sized store receipt.
 This is your Datamaster result.

 The point is that every aspect of a DUI case should be examined very closely.
 Sometimes the biggest breaks come where you’d least expect to find them, but you’ll never find them if you don’t’ look in the first place.
 I’ll thoroughly evaluate and investigate your case and tell you honestly if there is a way out of it.

-When you don't have a clear way out, then it's time to look for the most effective damage control, and nobody does that better than me.
-In any situation, I can help you in more ways than you can imagine.
+When you don't have a clear way out, then it's time to look for the most effective damage control, and nobody does that better than me and my team.
+In any situation, we can help you in more ways than you can imagine.
 Even in the cases that appear hopeless, lots can be done to spare you unnecessary misery.